 Sponsor: Representative Melissa Schmidt

-HB 486 - Modifies provisions relating to the protection of children
+HB 570 - Modifies provisions relating to abuse or neglect of a child

 Tax Credits for Educational Expenses